-If you like heads-down, precise work and are good with numbers, becoming a CPA can be the start of a very lucrative career.
+If you like heads-down, precise work and are good with numbers, learning how to become a certified public accountant CPA can be the start of a very lucrative career.
 According to the US Bureau of Labor Statistics, the annual earnings of all Idaho accountants and auditors, including public accounting professionals, averaged more than $70,000 in 2016.
 Accountants with professional certification give themselves an edge in securing the best positions.
 This article will help you jump-start your career by spelling out the steps candidates must take to become fully licensed certified public accountants (CPAs) in Idaho.

-Of the hours required, at least 24 semester hours or 36 quarter-hours must be in accounting.
+Of the hours required, at least 24 credit hours or 36 quarter-hours must be in accounting.
 Within the accounting courses, the following content must be included:

 - Financial Accounting

 - Management Accounting

-Another 24 semester hours or 36 quarter-hours must be earned by completing business courses.
+Another 24 credit hours or 36 quarter-hours must be earned by completing business courses.
 Listed below are several examples:

 - Business Administration